aws-samples/serverless-observability-workshop/workshop/content/070_tracing/active_tracing.md

 ### Modify the application

-Go back you your **Cloud9** environment and open your app workspace at `serverless-observability-workshop/code/sample-app-tracing`.
+Go back you your **Cloud9** environment and open your app workspace at ***serverless-observability-workshop/code/sample-app-tracing***.

-We are going to edit the `template.yaml` file to include `Active Tracing` for all **Lambda** functions and **API Gateway** stages we add in our template.
+We are going to edit the ***serverless-observability-workshop/code/sample-app-tracing/template.yaml*** file to include `Active Tracing` for all `Lambda` functions and `API Gateway` stages we add in our template.
 Open the your YAML template and locate the Global section.
 Enable both `Tracing` attribute for Lambda and `TracingEnabled` for API Gateway.

 ```yaml
 Globals: